schwilklab/pine-resin-duct/README.md

 ### Statistical models, tables and figures for manuscript ###

-The script [ms-tables-figs.R](./scripts/ms-tables-figs.R).
-Conducts the necessary final analysis for the manuscript as submitted the AJB.
+The script [ms-tables-figs.R](https://github.com/schwilklab/skyisland-climate/blob/master/scripts/ms-tables) conducts the necessary final analysis for the manuscript as submitted the AJB.
 Some intermediate steps in deciding final model structure are not shown in this code but are descrbed in the manuscript).

 This script first sources a script to read data and run transformations (`read_all.R`).
 Then this script fits lmer-models and calculates approximate p-values, produces html and odt tables (tables 1, 2 , S1 and S2), and produces all figures for the submitted ms (Figs1-5).